atlarge-research/apate/docs/configuration.md

 # CRD Configuration
-Apate makes uses of CRDs (<- TODO: Link) to provide an easy way of configuring the emulated nodes and pods.
+Apate makes uses of [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to provide an easy way of configuring the emulated nodes and pods.

 ## Nodes
-`NodeConfiguration` describes a set of emulated nodes in the Kubernetes cluster.
+A `NodeConfiguration` describes a set of emulated nodes in the Kubernetes cluster.
 The specification describes a list of tasks for the scenario, a resource definition, and the amount of nodes.
 Optionally, one can provide a direct state, as opposed to a set of tasks.